Layr-Labs/eigenlayer-contracts/docs/core/DurationVaultStrategy.md

 *Requirements*:
 * Pause status MUST NOT be set: `PAUSED_NEW_STRATEGIES`
-* Token MUST NOT be blacklisted
+* Token MUST NOT be EIGEN or bEIGEN
 * `vaultAdmin` MUST NOT be zero address
 * `arbitrator` MUST NOT be zero address
 * `duration` MUST be non-zero and <= `MAX_DURATION` (2 years for now)